 However, events in Scotland would soon push the Bruce away from his English alliances; his murder of his greatest rival for the throne, John Comyn, in the Chapel of the Greyfriars in Dumfries.
 Aware that he would be excommunicated for his actions, Bruce raced to Scone to be crowned before a papal bull could be issued.

-6 weeks later, on March 25th 1306, the Bruce was crowned King Robert I of Scotland, with Elizabeth by his side, by the Bishop of St Andrews, William Lamberton and Isabella MacDuff, Countess of Buchan.
-As daughter of the Earl of Fife, Isabella had claimed the hereditary right of the Clan MacDuff, to crown the King of Scots.
+6 weeks later, on March 25th 1306, the Bruce was crowned King Robert I of Scotland, with Elizabeth by his side, by the Bishop of St Andrews, William Lamberton.
+They were crowned in a second ceremony the next day by Isabella MacDuff, Countess of Buchan, who had arrived too late to play her part in the ceremony on the 25th.
+As daughter of the Earl of Fife, Isabella claimed the hereditary right of the Clan MacDuff, to crown the King of Scots.

 Unfortunately the coronation was not the end of trouble for the Bruces.
 If anything, things were about to get much worse.